Reviewed – May, 2026

 Defining Requirements

-Defining cloud ERP requirements involves documenting current business processes and functional gaps in your current system.
-You and your team will need to determine which business processes you can improve and how you want our new Acumatica ERP system to function.
+Defining cloud ERP solution requirements involves documenting current business processes.
+You and your team will need to determine which processes you can improve and how you want your new Acumatica ERP solution to function.
+There are four general areas within which your requirements fall:

-• Not an immediate need: Functions that are not required at this time but will be necessary soon, depending on the company’s growth and advances in technology.
+- Not an immediate need: Functions that are not required at this time but will be necessary soon, depending on the company’s growth and advances in technology.

-• Nice to have: Non-essential functions that would make work easier.
+- Nice to have: Non-essential functions that would make work easier.

 You and your team will then create a list, starting with essential functionality and ending with additional functionalities that are affordable and fit your timeline.
 By the time you’re done, you should have a list of features and functions you expect to have when the project is completed.